nimiq/hub/README.md

 > **Note:**
 >
 > All API methods run asynchronously and thus return promises.
 Please keep in
-> mind that promises can also be rejected for various reasons, e.g. if the user
+> mind that promises can also be rejected for various reasons, e.g. when the user
 > cancels the request by closing the popup window or clicking on a cancel
 > button.
 >
 > An error can also occur when the request contains invalid parameters.
-The
+The request
-> `Error` object will be passed on to the `reject` handler.
+> promise will be rejected with an `Error` object.

 #### Checkout